 Greek Regulations on Short-Term Rentals (STR)

 In 2024, the Greek government introduced new regulations affecting the Short-Term Rentals (STR) sector.
-Below are answers to the most common questions to help you adjust to these changes.
+The main changes include:

-The Climate Resilience Fee: This fee funds environmental protection initiatives and resilience against the climate crisis.
-For more details, visit the official AADE page.
+- The Climate Resilience Fee: This fee funds environmental protection initiatives and resilience against the climate crisis.
+For detailed information, visit the official AADE Climate Resilience Fee page.

 How do I know if I need to comply with these changes?

-If you lease your property in Greece for short-term rentals, these changes apply to you.
-All check-ins from 2024 onwards are subject to these new regulations, regardless of when the booking was made.
+If you lease your property in Greece for short-term rentals, these regulations apply to you.
+All check-ins from 2024 onwards are affected, regardless of when the booking was made.

-Who pays the Vagrancy and Climate Resilience Fees?
+Who is responsible for paying the Vagrancy and Climate Resilience Fees?

 As the host, you are responsible for remitting both fees to the authorities.

-• The Vagrancy Fee is not directly charged to your guests.
+- The Vagrancy Fee is not directly charged to guests.
 It is calculated from the booking value and is borne by you as an additional cost.

-How do I inform guests about the Climate Resilience Fee?
+How should I inform guests about the Climate Resilience Fee?

-If your guests were not informed of the Climate Resilience Fee at the time of booking, contact them directly through your preferred channel and inform them about the exact fee amount and payment method (cash, bank transfer, PayPal, etc.).
+Contact your guests directly through your preferred communication channel and inform them about the exact fee amount and available payment methods such as cash, bank transfer, or PayPal.

-What actions are needed to update my properties?
+What actions do I need to take to update my properties?

-Do I need to register if I have 3 or more properties on Holidu?
+I have 3 or more properties on Holidu.
+What do I need to do?

-• As a legal entity, a new legal name might be required, which means a new Holidu account and property migration.
-The migration does not affect existing bookings, billing, or payment details.
+- As a legal entity: A new legal name may be required, which means a new Holidu account and property migration.
+This process does not affect existing bookings, billing, or payment details.

 Do you want to contact us?